Unrivaled reliability and highly efficient. Mitsubishi Electric Uninterruptible Power Supply systems for maximum critical infrastructure protection.

-A colocation (colo) is a data center facility in which multiple businesses rent space from the data center owner.
-Typically, the colo data center owner provides the building, cooling, power, bandwidth and physical security while individual businesses provide their own servers and storage networks.
+A data center facility in which multiple businesses rent space from the data center owner.
+Typically, the colo data center owner provides the building, cooling, power, bandwidth and physical security, while individual businesses provide their own servers and storage networks.
 Individual businesses’ equipment can be partitioned in cages and/or rooms.

 An electrical device for converting electrical energy.
-In uninterruptible power supplies, converters are used to convert from AC to DC.
+In UPS, converters are used to convert from AC to DC.

 UPS paralleling switchgear/switchboard.
 Paralleling is the operation in which multiple power sources are synchronized and connected to a common bus.